M16 rifle: Background

 Throughout 1962 and 1963, the U.S. military extensively tested the AR-15.
 Positive evaluations emphasized its lightness, "lethality", and reliability.
-However, the Army Materiel Command criticized its inaccuracy at longer ranges and lack of penetrating power at higher ranges.
+However, the Army Materiel Command criticized its inaccuracy and lack of penetrating power at longer ranges.
 In early 1963, the U.S. Special Forces asked and was given permission, to make the AR-15 its standard weapon.
 Other users included Army Airborne units in Vietnam and some units affiliated with the Central Intelligence Agency.
 As more units adopted the AR-15, Secretary of the Army Cyrus Vance ordered an investigation into why the weapon had been rejected by the Army.
 The resulting report found that Army Materiel Command had rigged the previous tests, selecting tests that would favor the M14 and choosing match grade M14s to compete against AR-15s out of the box.
 At this point, the bureaucratic battle lines were well-defined, with the Army ordnance agencies opposed to the AR-15 and the Air Force and civilian leadership of the Defense Department in favor.

 In January 1963, Secretary of Defense Robert McNamara concluded that the AR-15 was the superior weapon system and ordered a halt to M14 production.
 In late 1963, the Defense Department began mass procurement of rifles for the Air Force and special Army units.
 Secretary McNamara designated the Army as the procurer for the weapon with the Department, which allowed the Army ordnance establishment to modify the weapon as they wished.
 The first modification was the addition of a "manual bolt closure", allowing a soldier to ram in a round if it failed to seat properly.
 The Air Force, which was buying the rifle, and the Marine Corps, which had tested it both objected to this addition, with the Air Force noting, "During three years of testing and operation of the AR-15 rifle under all types of conditions the Air Force has no record of malfunctions that could have been corrected by a manual bolt closing device."
 They also noted that the closure added weight and complexity, reducing the reliability of the weapon.
 Colonel Harold Yount, who managed the Army procurement, would later state the bolt closure was added after direction from senior leadership, rather than as a result of any complaint or test result, and testified about the reasons: "the M-1, the M-14, and the carbine had always had something for the soldier to push on; that maybe this would be a comforting feeling to him or something."

 After modifications, the new redesigned rifle was subsequently adopted as the M16 Rifle: